 To make sure your code is working, click on ‘Preview’.
 Like this.

-When I use a video from YouTube, I always add a link to the owner of the video.
-For example, for the Osprey video above, I would type something like this.
+When I use a video from YouTube, I always add a link to the video owner.
+On the Osprey video, I would type something like this.
 ‘Here is a video from Osprey highlighting the great features of the Osprey Farpoint 40l backpack.’

-If you are using the WordPress classic editor, here are two video tutorials.
+If you use the WordPress classic editor, here are two video tutorials.

 The second video is from WP Smackdown.
 Their video is more detailed and covers three methods of embedding YouTube videos in WordPress.

 I have shown you two ways to embed a YouTube video on WordPress.
-The easiest method is to find your video then copy and paste the URL into your post.
+The easiest method is to copy and paste the video URL into your post.

-Adding videos and images to your blog posts helps keep your visitors engaged, important for the growth of your website.
+Adding videos and images to your blog posts helps keep your visitors engaged.
+Essential for the growth of your website.
 If Google detects that visitors spend time on your website, it will reward you will a higher ranking.

 To find out how to track your rankings in Google and Bing.
 Check out my ‘How to check what keywords your website ranks for in Google and Bing‘ post.
 I also have a YouTube channel with WordPress tutorials.

 Before you embed a YouTube video into your post, I would appreciate it if you could spare a minute to leave me a comment about what you thought about my post.
 Did I help you?
 Would you like me to add more information?
-I look forward to reading your feedback.
+I enjoy reading your feedback.